 Vital sign #5: Checking capillary refill time (CRT) in dogs

-How to assess your dog’s capillary refill time
+How to check your dog’s capillary refill time

 Learn your dog’s vital signs